How pensions work

 When people reach their state pension age (currently between 63 for women and 65 for men), they will receive an income from the state, called the state pension.

-To claim the state pension you have to have made National Insurance (NI) contributions throughout your working life – you can read more on this in our guide, State pension explained.
+To claim the state pension you have to have made National Insurance (NI) contributions throughout your working life – you can read more on this in our guide, your state pension and benefits.

 The state pension will not be able to provide all your retirement income, so most people take out a pension with their employer to top it up.
 Workplace pensions take contributions from you, your employer and the government, and use them to provide you with a pension when you retire.

 Your contributions will take the form of a percentage taken from your salary each month, and your employer's will also be added as a percentage of your pay.